1910 Auckland Rugby League season: Tour Match v Bluff

 Remarkably George Seagar after scoring 4 tries then went on to compete in the annual September boxing tournament at the Municipal Theatre later that evening where he beat J O'Shea of Invercargill with loud applause from many of his teammates who were in attendance.
 He then beat F. Moir of Winton in three rounds.
 The following day he then played for Auckland again against Southland and scored another try.
 Unfortunately he injured his arm and was unable to compete in that night's boxing.

 Tour Match v Nelson

 For Nelson, W Doyle scored a try while Charles James scored 2 tries and kicked 2 conversions.
 James was later killed in action in France during World War I in 1917.

 Tour Match v Hawke's Bay

 Towards the end of the match Lionel Nolan and J Johnstone had to leave the field due to minor injuries.

 Auckland representative matches played and scorers

 Matches include the match versus the touring Great Britain side and the seven tour matches made by the Auckland team.
-The Dannevirke match did not have a team list reported and therefore only the point scorers are included in the 'played' statistics (Mitchell, Carlaw, Dunning, Nolan, Riley, Cole, and Dunning) meaning there are 6 players with unattributed games played.
+The Dannevirke match did not have a team list reported and therefore only the point scorers are included in the 'played' statistics (Mitchell, Carlaw, Dunning, Nolan, Riley, and Cole) meaning there are seven players with unattributed games played.